elqal3awii/WebSecurity-Academy-with-Python/Cross-site request forgery (CSRF)/CSRF where token validation depends on request method/README.md

 # Hack Steps

+1. Craft an HTML form for changing the email address that includes an auto-submit script and uses the GET method rather than POST
-1. Deliver the exploit to the victim
+2. Deliver the exploit to the victim
-2. The victim's email will be changed after he trigger the exploit
+3. The victim's email will be changed after he trigger the exploit

 # Run Script